Passive house goes large

 “We initially tried with a local estate agent, but they really didn’t know how to market our houses.
 Fortunately we were able to sell them all directly, for the price we wanted, through our website and by word of mouth.
 And passive house was definitely a selling point.”

 Irish developer Joe McGowan shares this view and is backing passive house in a speculative development in North Wales.
-McGowan recently gained planning permission on a 12.5 acre site in Abergele, and has started on site with a 140-unit passive house scheme that will use Irish manufacturer MBC Timber Frame’s system.
-“We’ll have show houses up by March,” says McGowan, adding that the scheme will consist of “conventional homes” released on to the open market, at the lower end of the market on price.
+McGowan recently gained planning permission on a 12.5 acre site in Abergele, and has started on site with a 140-unit passive house scheme that will use a system from Irish manufacturer MBC Timber Frame Ltd. “We’ll have show houses up by March,” says McGowan, adding that the scheme will consist of “conventional homes” released on to the open market, at the lower end of the market on price.
 While McGowan – who plans to have the homes passive house certified – agrees that the market may be willing to pay a premium for low energy housing, he retains only cautious optimism about the broader economic context.
 “Apart from London, the recovery has been slow,” he says.

 With the first big open market passive house housing developments now anticipated, all eyes will be on their commercial success.
 Despite the apparent reluctance of the UK government to follow Ireland’s example and set good performance standards for building, it may be that as word spreads, more corporate bodies, more homebuyers, and more tenants in all sectors will seek the savings passive house offers, all the same.
 It will be interesting to see if, and how quickly, developers respond.